OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/onchain/gwei.md

 ---
 title: gwei
-description: This page provides in-depth information on gwei, ETH gas fees, and their usage with the onchain command.
+description: "This page provides in-depth information on gwei, ETH gas fees, and their" usage with the onchain command.
 It's a valuable resource for those involved in the crypto transaction process on the Ethereum platform.
 keywords: